devi5040/vs_code_extension-Commit_generator/README.md

 A smart, free, and customizable **AI-powered commit message generator** for VS Code.
 Just click the **robot icon** and instantly generate meaningful commit messages for your **staged changes** — no typing, no guesswork.
+⭐ If this project saved you time, please give it a star — it helps a lot!
+🍴 Fork it if you want to customize prompts or add features.

 ---